 9. Encircling the mountain with your bluish intestines – symbolizes the universe will be privy to the knowledge

 10. Sitting on a throne placed on summit of the Mount Meru – symbolizes people revering the knowledge being taught and placing Mahaveer in a place of respect.

-Mahaveera preached that right faith (samyak-Darshana), right knowledge (samyak-jnana), and right conduct (samyak-Charitra) together will help attain the liberation or moksha of one’s self.
+Mahaveera preached that with right faith (samyak-Darshana), right knowledge (samyak-jnana), and right conduct (samyak-Charitra) together one can attain the liberation or moksha of one’s self.
 His teaching was based on five vows.

 Nonviolence (Ahimsa) – not to cause harm to any living beings